stavrosdidakis/Advanced_Lab-Synthetic_Media_2024/README.md

 <details>
   <summary><strong>2.
 Creativity & Originality</strong></summary>
+The session provides a theoretical and conceptual component that focuses on understanding creativity and originality in relation to the generative content and the methodologies employed in utilizing synthetic media for artistic practice.
+In addition, a series of workflows are analyzed so as to ensure a practical framework for the development of the assignment prompts.

 - **Reading Discussion**
 - **Lecture:** [Creativity & Originality - Reviewing “Synthetic Cities” as a Case Study](https://www.canva.com/design/DAF6ufPdzUk/KdBCIL73PxQIFKh63pGiQw/view?utm_content=DAF6ufPdzUk&utm_campaign=designshare&utm_medium=link&utm_source=editor)